escodb/mc2/README.md

 Above we gave an example of performing an `update()` for a document using the `get()`, `put()`, `list()` and `link()` operations.
-This implementation performs all operations sequentially, but in VaultDB we would like to perform as many of these operations as possible concurrently to reduce latency.
+This implementation performs all operations sequentially, but in EscoDB we would like to perform as many of these operations as possible concurrently to reduce latency.
 We also need to make sure that when multiple clients access the storage at the same time, that they behave in a way that will not create consistency violations.